utdata/rwdir/04-import.Rmd

 ## Turn in your project

-Congratultions!
+Congratulations!
 You have created a new project in R and imported data.
 That is a feat in itself, so we will turn in this in.

 - Save your `.Rmd` file.
 - Use the **Preview/Knit** button to Knit your report to HTML.
 Look your report over and make sure you like it.